Pyocin: R-type and F-type pyocins

+R-pyocins are categorized into five subtypes (R1-R5), distinguished by the specificity of their tail fiber for different LPS receptors.
+Subtypes are often grouped together as a single functional subtype due to high sequence similarity in their variable C-terminal tail fiber regions.
+Studies have shown that a high frequency of P. aeruginosa strains isolated from cystic fibrosis (CF) lung infections are susceptible to R2-pyocins, supporting their potential as therapeutic agents.
+Further, R-pyocins have also been shown to be effective at clearing P. aeruginosa biofilms.

 S-type pyocins

 S-type (soluble) pyocins are binary protein complexes that compose of a cytotoxic protein and an immunity protein that protects the producing strain from cytotoxic effects.
 The amino-terminal domain of the protein takes part in receptor binding as the carboxy-terminal domain is responsible for cytotoxic effect.
 Most S-type pyocins act by degrading DNA and RNA but some exhibit their cytotoxicity by forming pores to cell surface or by lipid degradation.
 Several S-type pyocins have been found so far: S1, S2, AP41, S3, S4, S5, S6.